homebridge-plugins/homebridge-tado/README.md

 ## Air Conditioning

-Each zone in the config.json with `"type": "AIR_CONDITIONING"` is exposed to HomeKit as a HeaterCooler accessory with the following features:
+Each zone in the config.json with `"type": "AIR_CONDITIONING"` is exposed to Apple Home as a HeaterCooler accessory with the following features:

 - Current Mode: OFF | IDLE | HEATING | COOLING
 - Target Mode: OFF | HEATING | COOLING | AUTO